jareware/css-architecture/README.md

 |   └── Button.scss
 ```

 When you're working in the code, simply open your project browser, and all other aspects of the component are at your fingertips.
 There's a natural coupling between the styles and the JavaScript that produces your DOM, and it's a fair bet you'll be touching one soon after touching the other.
+The same applies to a component and its tests, for example.
 Think of this as the [locality of reference principle](https://en.wikipedia.org/wiki/Locality_of_reference) for UI components.
 I, too, used to meticulously maintain separate mirrors of my source tree under `styles/`, `tests/`, `docs/` etc, until I realized that literally the only reason I kept doing that was because that's how I'd always done it.

-As an additional benefit, if you're working in the browser, and you spot a component that's misbehaving, you can right-click-Inspect it, and you'll see for instance:

-```html
-<div class="myapp-Header">...</div>
-```

-Noting the name of the component -- `Header` in this case -- you switch to your editor, hit the key combo for "Quick open file", start typing "head", and there you go:

-![quick-open-file](quick-open-file.png)

-This strict 1:1 mapping between UI components and files is doubly useful if you're new on the team, and don't know the architecture by heart yet: you don't need to, to be able to find the guts of the thing you're supposed to work on.

 ### 3. Consistent class namespacing

 CSS has a single, flat namespace for class names and other identifiers (such as ID's, animation names, etc).
-Just like in the PHP days of old, the community has dealt with this by simply using longer, structured names, thus emulating namespaces.
+Just like in the PHP days of old, the community has dealt with this by simply using longer, structured names, thus emulating namespaces ([BEM](http://getbem.com/) is an example).
 We'll want to choose a namespacing convention, and stick with it.

-For instance, we could use `myapp-Header-link` as a class name:
+For instance, let's say we use `myapp-Header-link` as a class name.
+Each of its 3 parts have a specific function:

 * `myapp` to first isolate our app from other apps possibly running on the same DOM
 * `Header` to isolate the component from other components in the app
-* `link` to reserve a local name (within the component's namespace) for our styling purposes
+* `link` to reserve a local name (within the component's namespace) for our local styling purposes

 Whatever namespacing convention we choose, we'll want to be consistent about it.
-It'll be the map by which we navigate the styles of our project.
+In addition to each of the 3 parts having a specific *function*, they'll also have a specific *meaning*.
+Just by looking at a class, you'll know where it belongs.
+The namespacing will be the map by which we navigate the styles of our project.

+From now on I'll assume the namespacing scheme of `app-Component-class`, which I've personally found to work really well, but you can of course also come up with your own.

+### 3.5 Strict mapping between namespaces and filenames

+This is just the logical combination of the preceding two rules (co-locating component code, and class namespacing): all styles affecting a specific component should go to a file named after the component.
+No exceptions.

+If you're working in the browser, and you spot a component that's misbehaving, you can right-click-Inspect it, and you'll see for instance:

+```html
+<div class="myapp-Header">...</div>
+```

+Noting the name of the component you switch to your editor, hit the key combo for "Quick open file", start typing "head", and there you go:

+![quick-open-file](quick-open-file.png)

+This strict mapping from UI components to the corresponding source files is doubly useful if you're new on the team and don't know the architecture by heart yet: you don't need to, to be able to find the guts of the thing you're supposed to work on.

-As a corollary to the previous rule, we will also lose the magic of the simple 1:1 mapping between components and their code unless we also decide that a single file only contains styles belonging to a single namespace.
+There's a natural (but perhaps not immediately obvious) corollary to this: a single style file should only contain styles belonging to a single namespace.
+Why?
 Say we have a login form, that's only used within the `Header` component.
 On the JavaScript side, it's defined as a helper component within `Header.js`, and not exported anywhere.
 It might be tempting to declare a class name `myapp-LoginForm`, and sneak that into both `Header.js` and `Header.scss`.
-But [this is not 'nam, this is engineering, there are rules](https://www.youtube.com/watch?v=WiQmQhA-OrM).
-Now the new guy on the team might be tasked to fix a small layout issue in the login form, and inspects the element to figure out the culprit component.
-But there is no `LoginForm.js` nor `LoginForm.scss` to be found, and the new guy has to resort to `grep` or guesswork to find the relevant source files.
-If the login form warrants a separate namespace, split it into a separate component.
+But let's say the new guy on the team is be tasked to fix a small layout issue in the login form, and inspects the element to figure out where to start.
+There is no `LoginForm.js` or `LoginForm.scss` to be found, and he has to resort to `grep` or guesswork to find the relevant source files.
+That is to say, if the login form warrants a separate namespace, split it into a separate component.
 Consistency is worth its weight in gold in projects of non-trivial size.

-From now on I'll assume the namespacing scheme of `app-Component-class`, which I've personally found to work really well, but you can of course also come up with your own.

 ### 4. Prevent leaking styles outside the component